blackdataca/Strong-Encryption-Password-Manager/README.md

-#  MyID - Secure Password Manager
+#  Super Encryption Password Manager

 Defend your passwords in depths with MyID